 - Has not completed the courses or passed the examination required by NAC 391.030 and is not exempt from the requirements of that section;

-- Lacks confirmation from a college that the applicant has student teaching experience if he or she is applying for a teaching license, or that the applicant has completed a school counseling practicum or internship if he or she is applying for a school counseling endorsement, but:
+- That the applicant has completed a school counseling practicum or internship if he or she is applying for a school counseling endorsement, but:

 - Has completed all necessary course-work requirements for the school counseling endorsement;